mathesar-foundation/mathesar-wiki/docs/engineering/architecture/permissions.md

 ## Adding Connections (backend perspective)

 Regardless of UI, the backend should receive a `POST` request defining a new connection.
 It should store this in the `DatabaseConnection` model, and initially no users should have access to that.
 Then, the backend should receive `PATCH` requests to modify various users, giving them access to use that connection.
 Note that this does _not_ directly modify anything to do with permissions on actual database objects (e.g., schemata or tables).
 I don't think our "Manager", "Editor", "Viewer" framework makes sense here.
-You have two levels: "Admin" (this should be a proper Mathesar superuser), and "Connecter" (a user who's allowed to use a given connection).
+You have two levels: "Admin" (a proper Mathesar superuser), and "Connecter" (a user who's allowed to use a given connection).
 Thus, we don't actually need most power of the access policy framework.
 A simple many-to-many map between connections and users suffices to control usage privileges, and the ability to modify that mapping (or indeed to look at the mapping) should be locked behind a superuser login.

 ## Granting database object privileges